DirecTV Now Review: A Cord-Cutting Alternative?

 One of the most important features of a streaming service is going to be its channel lineup and how much you must pay to receive those channels.
 Nearly as important is how much it costs to upgrade the service.

 As you can see from the picture below, DirecTV Now offers a decent range of channels.
-I particularly liked that you can get channels like ESPN and CNN in the base package, plus some other popular channels.
+I particularly like that you can get channels like ESPN and CNN in the base package, plus some other popular channels.
 When comparing that against Sling TV, I think the edge goes to DirecTV Now.

-Another nice feature with the DirecTV Now channel lineup is you can add access to HBO or Cinemax for $5 per month.
+Another nice feature with the DirecTV Now channel guide is you can add access to HBO or Cinemax for $5 per month.
 We pay $15 for the standalone HBO Now service, so there is value there.
 It’s important to point out that DirecTV Now currently does not offer Showtime, so if that’s important to you, you may want to look at other options.